cartrawler/mobility-sdk-docs/IOS.md

 Mandatory delegate methods:

-- `-(void)closeMobilityApp` - Implement this method to enable the `MobilityViewController` to close itself.
+- `-(void)shouldCloseMobilityApp` - Implement this method to enable the `MobilityViewController` to close itself.

-* `-(void)openMobilityApp` - Implement this method to enable the `MobilityViewController` to open itself (eg on click of a deep linking push notification).
+* `-(void)shouldOpenMobilityApp` - Implement this method to enable the `MobilityViewController` to open itself (eg on click of a deep linking push notification).
 This is used extremely sparingly by the MobilitySdk, and only on user interaction.

 ```objectivec
 @interface ViewController: UIViewController<MobilityDelegate>